reaperofchaos/JSONtoSQLBuilder/README.md

                             **pgsql**   - PostGres SQL<br />
                      if option is not specified, program will prompt for this -o [FILENAME]        outputFile
                      specifies the filename for the output sqlfile.
-If .sql is not included as an extension, it will be appended to the file name if option is not specified, program will prompt for this -table [TABLENAME]  table
+                     If .sql is not included as an extension, it will be appended to the file name.
+If this option is not specified, the program will prompt for this.
+-table [TABLENAME]   table
-       specifies the name of the table to insert the records into. if option is not specified, program will prompt for this -v  {on | off}   verbose
+                     specifies the name of the table to insert the records into.if option is not specified, program will prompt for this
+-v  {on | off}       verbose
                       takes an option of **on** or **off**.
                      If set to on, it will output the records to the console.
 </pre>

 # Installation: